27th Infantry Brigade Combat Team (United States): Order of battle

+Commander

+In July 2023, Colonel Bradley Frank assumed command of the 27th IBCT, succeeding Colonel Sean Flynn, who was promoted to brigadier general Flynn had assumed command in 2021, succeeding Colonel Robert Charlesworth, who commanded the brigade beginning in 2019.
+Charlesworth commanded the brigade until 2021, following Colonel Christopher R. Cronin, who had been in command from 2017 to 2019.
+Cronin had succeeded Joseph L. Biehler, who led the 27th Brigade from 2013 to 2017.

 In popular fiction

 The military units depicted in the movie Cloverfield are members of the 27th Infantry Brigade.

 The military units in the movie I Am Legend are members of the 27th Infantry Brigade, specifically the 1st Battalion, 69th Infantry Regiment.

 Elements of the 27th Infantry Division are depicted in the HBO miniseries The Pacific.